sourcery-ai-experiments/jaar/README.md

 Each agenda is saved as a JSON file.

-This is currently a one-man project.
+This is currently a one-man projeect.

 ### 1.0 Installing `jaar`